Edmonton (provincial electoral district): 1926

-The UFA ran one candidate Lymburn.
+The UFA ran one candidate, J.F.
+Lymburn.
 He led the polls, achieving quota in the first count and being declared elected.
-He was elected with just first preferences, all the other successful candidates would be elected with mixture of first preference votes and votes transferred to them through back-up preferences from unsuccessful candidates.
-There also had a small number of votes received by early successful candidates that were transferred due to being surplus to the quota.
+(Many of his surplus votes went to Labour candidates.)
+He was elected with just first preferences.
+All the other successful candidates would be elected with mixture of first preference votes and votes transferred to them through back-up preferences from unsuccessful candidates.
+They also each had votes received by early successful candidates that were transferred due to being surplus to the quota.